 Yes, the Mavic Air is currently the only DJI drone that can take HDR photos without having to create them yourself with bracketing.

 No, there are only 4, 24 or 25 in 30K fps to select.
 The 60 and 120 fps are available in Full HD.

 The Mavic Air has a 1 / 2.3 inch CMOS sensor - like the Mavic Pro and the DJI Spark too.
 Only the Phantom 4 Pro currently has a 1 inch sensor (I leave out Inspire models).
 The camera offers 12 megapixel resolution and takes photos in the format 4: 3 (4056 x 3040 pixels) or 16: 9 (4056 x 2280 pixels).
 In comparison: The Phantom 4 Pro has a resolution of 20 MP with 5472 x 3648 pixels.

 No, unfortunately not.
 Only the Phantom 4 Pro currently has the H.264 / HEVC codec in addition to the usual H.265 / AVC.

-From a purely technical point of view, from my point of view there is no reason why this flight mode should not be supported by the Mavic Air.
-In practice, however, it is not available for the Air in the DJI Go app.
-I hope that it will be delivered with a software update.
-Course-Lock can be used to make beautiful recordings that would otherwise be difficult to fly.
+From a purely technical point of view, there is no reason why the Mavic Air should not be able to support this flight mode.
+But it is practical in the DJI Go App not available for the Air.
+I have hope that it will be delivered with a software update.
+With Course-Lock, very nice shots can be taken that would otherwise be difficult to fly.

 Update 14.02.2018/XNUMX/XNUMX: I just have this video seen about three new tap-fly features the Mavic Air has.
 The Tap-Fly mode "Free" seems to be something like Course-Lock.
 From my point of view, even more flexible, as the drone automatically maintains a climb or descent, which you would otherwise have to do laboriously yourself.